 BOARD OF DIRECTORS

 Darrell Schulte is owner of DJS Financial Solutions, LLC, which is a commercial loan broker company specializing in creating strategies for business success.
 Prior to that he was Sr. VP and Senior Business Development Officer of CoBiz Private Bank, a bank dedicated to assisting high net worth individuals with all their investment needs.
 Previously he served for 30 years as President of Colorado Business Bank of Littleton.
 As a business leader during this time, he served on numerous civic and non-profit organizations that provided services to a wide array of clients.
-He actively gives back to the community with his involvement in the many programs and projects for youth by the Littleton Breakfast Optimist Club.
-Darrell's terms are 9/22/2019 - 9/22/2022.
+He actively gives back to the community with his involvement in the many programs and projects for youth by the Littleton Optimist Club.
+Darrell's terms are 9/22/2022 - 9/22/2025.

 Amy & John Lawton